NickWaldock/the-woodshed/README.md

 - Users can click on the following or followers metric in a profile to get a list of users either following or being followed by that profile
 - Profiles contain a 'user since' data set allowing users to know how long a profile has been active on the site and how recently they have been active
 - Instrument specific pages allowing users to search profiles or posts that are instrument specific
+- Location can be developed to utilise a google maps API for generalised location display, or an ability for users to search for profiles in a generalised and localised area
+- More robust file validation for PDFs or abiltiy to upload different filetypes that can be previewed and renderes and that behave similarly to the current PDFs

 <br/><hr><br/>
 # Testing